1 Surprising Way to Improve Your F&I Sales

 Straub Automotive Group has found that using Dealertrack Menu Selling positions their F&I managers as problem-solvers for their customers, which is a far cry from the hard-sell approach.
 And it’s been effective, with their stores reaching 80% penetration for sales of vehicle service contracts.

 In today’s online, self-service world, customers expect new ways to handle their automotive purchases.
 In this case, technology paves the way for positive interactions with the F&I manager that make finishing the sale faster and more satisfactory for the car buyer.

-Going to NADA 2019 in San Francisco?
-Register for an appointment now and visit us at our booth to learn how you can enhance your menu selling process with a single F&I platform.
+Want to learn how you can enhance your menu selling process with a single F&I platform?
+Request a demo!

 Subscribe to our Blog